armnotstrong/leetcode/README.md

 This is a practice project for the [leetcode online judge] (https://oj.leetcode.com/problemset/algorithms/)

-just for fun, nothing serious.
+Just for fun, nothing serious.